- Licensed architect. Born in 1975, lives and works in Salzburg.

 - In 2017, he separated the office in Vienna from the partner office in Salzburg and has been acting as the head of the now independent firm in Salzburg since.
 This firm acts as the legal successor to soma ZT GmbH and is his main professional venture.

 - In 2009, he won the Salzburg Award in sculpting for his installation at the Georg Trakl house.
 He was also awarded an honorary mention in architecture in 2012, for the Bauakademie Salzburg project.

 - From 2009 until 2012, Martin taught at the Institute of Space & Design Strategies at Kunst-Universität Linz.

-Furthermore, Martin is a member of the board of the Architects’ and Engineering Consultants’ Chamber for Salzburg and Upper Austria.
-Serving in this position, he was elected head of the committee for architectural competitions and allocation in 2017.
+- Furthermore, from 2014 until 2018 Martin was a member of the board of the Architects’ and Engineering Consultants’ Chamber for Salzburg and Upper Austria.
+Serving in this position, he was elected from 2017 until 2018 as head of the committee for architectural competitions and allocation.